svanomm/web-search-mcp/README.md

 ### 1. `full-web-search` (Main Tool)
 The most comprehensive web search tool that:
 1. Takes a search query and optional number of results (1-10, default 5)
-2. Performs a web search (tries Google, then DuckDuckGo if needed)
+2. Performs a web search (tries Bing, then Brave, then DuckDuckGo if needed)
-3. Fetches full page content from each result URL
+3. Fetches full page content from each result URL with concurrent processing
 4. Returns structured data with search results and extracted content
+5. **Enhanced reliability**: HTTP/2 error recovery, reduced timeouts, and better error handling

 **Example Usage:**
 ```json